react-native-device-info/react-native-device-info/README.md

 ## AndroidX Support

-AndroidX is supported in a non-breaking / backwards-compatible why by using overrides in your `android/build.gradle` file's "ext" block
+AndroidX is supported in a non-breaking / backwards-compatible way by using overrides in your `android/build.gradle` file's "ext" block

 <details>
     <summary>Android</summary>